 Rochefort is a quaint little town located in the Walloon region of Belgium.
-A short drive from Brussels (1.5- 2 hours by car) Rochefort makes an ideal weekend holiday.
-Either driving a personal car or securing a car hire in Brussels for the weekend is the best way to travel to Rochefort.
-Cheap car rentals are scarce once in the Lesse Valley.
+A short drive from Brussels (1.5- 2 hours by car) Rochefort makes an ideal day-trip or weekend holiday.

 The Lesse Valley has a wide variety of outdoor activities to enjoy including hiking and water sports.
 The National Park of Lesse et Lomme is nearby.

 In addition to the Abbey, Rochefort is home to some of the best stalagmite grottos in Belgium.
 These caves are not as famous as the nearby caves at Han-sur-lesse, so they tend to be a little bit less crowded.
 The caves can be seen via a tour that takes about one hour.
 The temperature in the caves is about 8-10 C so warm clothing is advisable.

 Directly above the caves stands the Loreto Chapel, built in 1620.
 The Château de Lavaux-Sainte-Anne, a 15th-century fortress built by Jean II de Berlo is located nearby.
 The château was used for the wedding of Justine Henin and Pierre-Yves Hardenne in 2002.